ZAdamMac/Tapestry/testing/TESTDOCS.md

 #### Metadata Tests
 Two tests run concurrently which first trigger the export metadata funnction and compare its output to a known-good control, and which then pass a known-good control to the import metadata function and confirm it is not mangled.

-#### FTP Tests
+#### File Transfer Tests
-A simple test to handoff the connection to the FTP server itself, then back-and-forth tests, with hash comparison to make sure the files are unaltered in the process.
+Back-and-forth tests, with hash comparison to make sure the files are unaltered in the process.
 Quite simple.
+A hash is taken of a sample .tap file, which is then transfered to a "remote" server, and retrieved from it.
+The hashes of all three copies are compared and any deviations reported as failures.

 ## What about $some_feature?
 ### Extant Features